Survey & Documentation: Pixels, Clouds, Points, and Beyond

 Topics with case studies include:

-- The why and how of data collection and its utility for owners, developers, and other end-users
+- The why and how of data delivery for owners, developers, and other end-users

 Session 2: A HABS/HALS Guide to Field Documentation – Experts’ Overview